Jackie Dojack, President

 Retired Newspaper Editor, Chronicle Journal

-Colin has been the publisher and general manager of the Chronicle Journal until his retirement in 2014.
+Colin has recently retired from The Chronicle Journal, where he acted as the Publisher and General Manager.
 His responsibilities included every aspect of newspaper management, strategic planning, new business product development, editorial direction and marketplace revelance.

-Colin's Community Involvement consists of being a Past President of the United Way of Thunder Bay board, Publisher member of the Ontario Press Council, Member of the Legal Affairs sub-committee of the Canadian Daily Newspaper Association, a Member of the Community Auditorium Marketing Committee and chair of the Lakehead University Governance Committee.
+Colin's community involvement consists of being a Trustee with Thunder Bay Community Foundation, Publisher member of the Ontario Press Council, Member of the Legal Affairs sub-committee of the Canadian Daily Newspaper Association, a Member of the Community Auditorium Marketing Committee and chair of the Lakehead University Governance Committee.
+Previously, he was the past President for the United Way of Thunder Bay.

 Michael Larizza – Trustee

-Michael was born and raised in Thunder Bay and had the honour to graduate from Lakehead University.
-An entrepreneur, he owns investment properties and operate businesses in Thunder Bay – some with his family and some with friends with whom he grew up.
+Michael was born and raised in Thunder Bay, graduated from Lakehead University.
+An entrepreneur, he owns investment properties and operates businesses in Thunder Bay – some with his family and some with friends with whom he grew up.
 His family also owns two independent grocery stores, Renco Foods, and Renco Family Foods.
 Michael loves Thunder Bay and believe it’s a great city to invest in and grow a family.
 He is married to his High School sweetheart, Melissa, and they have two beautiful girls, Isabella and Alivia.

-“I believe that I would be an excellent Ambassador for the TBCF and look forward to letting friends, colleagues and family know how they can join in us in Nurturing their passion, building our community and creating a legacy.” – Mike Larizza
+“I believe that I would be an excellent Ambassador for the TBCF and look forward to letting friends, colleagues and family know how they can join in us in nurturing their passion, building our community and creating a legacy.” - Michael Larizza